 Wayne State University Police Department

 The Wayne State University Police Department was formed in 1966 and provides a full range of professional police services to both the main and medical center campuses as well as the surrounding neighborhoods.
-All Wayne State University police officers are fully certified through the Michigan Commission on Law Enforcement Standards (MCOLES).
-All officers are sworn by the Wayne State University Board of Governors, pursuant to Public Act 120 and by the Detroit Police Department.
-Officers are empowered to enforce all federal and state laws as well as the Michigan Motor Vehicle Code and city of Detroit Ordinances, both on and off the campus.
-As sworn police officers, they are authorized to investigate, arrest or take any other necessary action to address any criminal or other public infraction in the vicinity of the WSU campus.
-WSU police officers work very closely with the Detroit Police Department, Wayne County Sheriff’s Department and the Michigan State Police.
+All Wayne State University police officers are fully certified through the Michigan Commission on Law Enforcement Standards.
+All officers are sworn in by the Wayne State University Board of Governors, pursuant to Public Act 120 and by the Detroit Police Department.
+Officers are empowered to enforce all federal and state laws as well as the Michigan Motor Vehicle Code and City of Detroit ordinances, both on and off campus.
+As sworn police officers, they are authorized to investigate, arrest or take any other necessary action to address any criminal or other public infraction in the vicinity of campus.
+WSU police officers work closely with the Detroit Police Department, Wayne County Sheriff's Department and the Michigan State Police.

-Placing an emergency call to “911” is discouraged as the caller may not know the exact address, building name or their exact location to provide to the 911 Emergency Services Operator.
-This could result in an emergency response delay as the Detroit Police Department; Detroit Fire Department and Emergency Medical Services responders are not intimately familiar with the campus to the extent that WSUPD Officers are.
+Placing an emergency call to 911 is discouraged, as the caller may not know the exact address, building name or exact location to provide to the emergency services operator.
+This could result in an emergency response delay, as the Detroit Police Department; Detroit Fire Department and Emergency Medical Services responders are not intimately familiar with the campus to the extent that WSUPD officers are.